 Imagine a city where there would be a larger rates’ base because of the higher-value jobs that would have come here, covering things like the Town Hall or water infrastructure repairs, and one not reliant on the public service as a major employer.
 This wasn’t pie in the sky—I said then that it would not have been an issue to connect with Mayor Newsom of San Francisco, whom I had some dealing with in his first year in office, 2004.
 In late 2003, I connected with the woman who would later become his second wife when I interviewed her for Lucire, and organized a shoot.
 Those connections, I thought, could pay dividends, not just with restoring the sister-city relationship—which I think Mayor Newsom would be open to—but with providing growing Bay Area tech firms, in the City and down in East Bay, with opportunities here.
 How important those connections would be now, with Gavin Newsom as governor of California and Jennifer Siebel Newsom as its first lady?
 Or on their national stage come 2028?

 None of this was rocket surgery (arguably harder than the science): you only needed to see where IT lagged as a percentage of GDP for the city versus, say, Paris or London, and go from there.
-Everything else flowed from there.
+Everything else flowed from these very basic thoughts.
 We were a little backward in 2009–10 and we had a window to catch up.

 There were other policies, which Mayors Guppy and Wallace will back me up on, such as combining a lot of the regions’ functions and employing open-source software, something one state in Germany has now chosen to do 14 years later.